Two people look at an aluminium jelly fish sculpture and an abstract wire sculpture on the beach at sunset

 Schools Excursions

-All primary and secondary schools located within the City of Rockingham were eligible.
+All primary and secondary schools located within the City of Rockingham are eligible.

 Header image: Install view of Castaways Sculpture Awards 2024.